 The vote will be conducted at the annual meeting and will be a closed ballot that will be controlled by a board designated individual.
 A recount may be requested in writing to the president of the board of directors within 4 days of the election.
 The new members will take office beginning immediately following their election.

-Each member will serve either a 2yr or 3yr term and may be reelected as many times as they receive nominations.
+Each member will serve a 2yr term and may be reelected as many times as they receive nominations with elections for the offices of President and Secretary taking place during even years and the offices of Vice President and Treasurer occurring during odd years; thereby staggering election years for continuity

 Each family will have one vote even if multiple family members serve on the board at the same time.